 - Show archive folder in folder list should be checked.
 Archives will be easily accessible to you in the folder pane.

 - You can specify the default age at which you want items to be archived.
-I’m going to go with 12 months but check what works for you.
-We want our items to be moved and not permanently deleted.
+I’m going to go with 12 months but check to see what works for you.
+We want our items to be moved, not permanently deleted.

 - Only check permanently delete if you’re sure you really want to get rid of these items because it’s going to bypass the deleted items folder.

-- Finally we get the option to apply these default settings to all folders.
-This is important to understand by clicking this button.
+- Finally, we get the option to apply these default settings to all folders.
+This is important to understand before clicking this button.
 These default settings we just changed are going to be applied to all your folders.
-This way you don’t have to make changes for each folder individually.
+This way, you don’t have to make changes for each folder individually.
 If you have a lot of folders you want to archive the same way, this may be the right choice.
 But if you want to have more control over the process, then don’t use this button.

-- For example, let’s say you have several folders that you want to archive after three months, others maybe after six months, some not at all.
-For some, you may want the content to be deleted after a certain time.
-If that’s the case, it’s better to apply to settings on folder level.
+- For example, let’s say you have several folders that you want to archive after three months, others maybe after six months, and some not at all.
+For some, you may want the content deleted after a certain time.
+If that’s the case, it’s better to apply the settings at the folder level.

 - Let’s do that.
-I’m not going to click the button apply to all, instead I’m just going to hit a key to safety settings.
+I’m not going to click the button “Apply to All,” instead I’m just going to hit a key to change the safety settings.

 - You’re going to see three options.
-Do not to archive this folder, archive items according to the default settings.
-That’s the settings we just looked at.
-When you click on default archive settings, it’s going to take you back to that window for folder specific settings selected.
+Do not archive this folder, archive items according to the default settings.
+That’s the setting we just looked at.
+When you click on default archive settings, it’s going to take you back to that window for folder specific settings.

 - Let’s also set the options for deleted items.
-I don’t want to archive all the items, but I want them to be permanently deleted.
+I don’t want to archive all the items; I want them permanently deleted.